Shopify/polaris/src/components/OptionsList/README.md

 ### Options list in a popover

-Use when a set of selections won't fit in the available screen space.
+Use when a set of selections won’t fit in the available screen space.

 ```jsx
 class OptionsListExample extends React.Component {